Traffic-Alpha/iLLM-TSC/README.md

 pip install -e .
 ```

-TransSimHub installation can be checked:
+The installation of TransSimHub can be checked by the code.

 ```bash
 import tshub